sei-mkaar/wictf-web/docs/faq.md

     Yes.
 The cog icon in the upper-left corner of the virtual machine console allows you to move text bidirectionally between your host and that virtual machine.

-9. _If I reach my limit of two virtual gamespaces, can I move on to another challenge?_
+9. _If I reach my limit of four virtual gamespaces, can I move on to another challenge?_

     Yes.
 If you start a challenge but would like to move on to another challenge without finishing it, you can **DELETE** that gamespace.
 However, the challenge timer will not stop.
 When you return to this challenge, you can **RESTART** the gamespace in its original state.